 At all ports of entry across Canada, a count is done to determine the number of travellers by selected categories, by type of transportation, as well as the number of vehicles (cars, trucks, motorcycles, snowmobiles and bicycles) in the case of highway and ferry ports.
 Various means of collecting Frontier Counts data are described below.

-E311 Declaration Card: Form used at the 19 major international airports to record on a census basis travellers entering Canada by commercial plane, including schedule and charter arrivals.
+E311 Declaration Card: Form used at 16 major Canadian international airports and the 22 smaller airports listed earlier to record travellers entering Canada by commercial plane, including schedule and charter arrivals.
 It does not include travellers whose entry is recorded using PIK, NEXUS, E63, CANPASS or 'in-person processing' by border services officers at PIK airports.

 E-62 Entry Tally: Form used by ports to record the number of travellers and vehicles arriving by land and by ferry, at ports of entry on the United States-Canada border.
 Each form indicates the number of automobiles, trucks, motorcycles, bicycles, snowmobiles and their associated travellers cleared for entry by CBSA agents, as well as the travellers coming to Canada by other modes of transport such as bus, train and on foot.